"So much for the 'legendary courtesy' of the elves. Speak words we can all understand!"

 - The Elder Scrolls series does this, though it also features extinct languages, like the languages of the Dwemer and Falmer, and formerly extinct languages like the Dragon language, which the player can learn in Skyrim.

-- Schlock Mercenary actually has five common languages: Galstandard West, East, Eight, Brown, and Peroxide.
+- Schlock Mercenary actually has five common languages: Galstandard West (which seems shockingly like English), East, Eight, Brown, and Peroxide.
 Given recent revelations that Galstandard Peroxide is only spoken by ocean-dwelling creatures, it seems as though each language is tailored to a specific voice and vocal type.

 - Most units in Erfworld speak Language, but Natural Allies have their own (unnamed) languages, and only a few members of each tribe speak Language.